openwms/org.openwms.wms.receiving.lib/README.md

 # Purpose

-This service is responsible to handle incoming order, so called receiving orders, expected receipts or receiving notices.
+This service is responsible to handle incoming orders, so called receiving orders, aka expected receipts or receiving notices.
 Before a pallet or box enters a warehouse it must be announced beforehand.
-The box must be registered in the system with an identifier and some other characteristics that differ between projects.
+The box must be registered in the system with an identifier and some other characteristics that may differ between projects.

 # Build and Run locally
 The service can be built and run locally without any other services.